plone/training/solr/solr-alternatives.rst

 1. First Solr finds all documents matching 'pdf', and ranks them.
 2. Next it returns the top 500 results to Plone.
 3. Next Plone filters those results by path.
-There is a good chance that our target document was not included in the 500 that solr returned, so this filters down to no results.
+There is a good chance that our target document was not included in the 500 that Solr returned, so this filters down to no results.

 There are a couple workarounds for this problem, both of which have their own tradeoff: